ameysharma/roomiee/README.md

-# YURoomie
+#Roomie

-YURoomie is a dynamic Django website created for York University's annual 2 day hackathon (Steacie Library Hackfest 2018).
+Roomie is a dynamic Django website created for York University's annual 2 day hackathon (Steacie Library Hackfest 2018).

 The website was created for the purpose of helping students find roommates attending the same school.